 Throughout his educational and professional careers, Robert has gained valuable experience.
 He earned his Master’s degree from the University of Houston’s Graduate College of Social Work and his education includes a fellowship at the Center for Psychoanalytic Studies and a Postgraduate Social Work Fellowship at The Menninger Clinic.
 His resume includes long standing leadership positions at The Council on Alcohol and Drugs Houston, The Menninger Clinic and The Daring Way LLC, where he worked with Dr. Brené Brown and served as the Chief Clinical Officer.
 Currently, Robert serves as Ethos Behavioral Health Group’s Chief Clinical Officer and is a doctoral candidate at the Institute for Clinical Social Work in Chicago.

 Robert’s career has been marked by meaningful recognitions.
 He earned a Menninger Clinic Pillar Award for Integrity for his work in the Professionals in Crisis Program, an honor meant to recognize those who best exemplify Menninger’s core values: excellence, teamwork, hope, integrity and caring.
 The Houston Business Journal named Robert a 40 Under 40 Class of 2018 Honoree.
 In 2019, University of Houston’s Graduate College of Social Work honored him as a 50 for 50 Alumni for embodying the college’s social justice vision.

-Robert lives in Houston with his wife, Maria, and their daughters, Anna, Carmela, and Mary.
+Robert lives in Houston with his wife, Maria, and their daughters, Anna, Carmela, Mary and Emilia.